kirandash/Python/django_restapi_ecom/readme.md

 ## 3. CRUD operations for Models
 ### 3.1 Creating a CreateAPIView subclass
 1. Data Source (Excel Spreadsheet / XML / JSON / Other DB) ---> Imported through REST API ---> Populating the DB

+### 3.2 Connecting a CreateAPIView to the router
+1. Add path to urlpatterns `path('api/v1/products/new', store.api_views.ProductCreate.as_view()),`
+2. run server `python3 manage.py runserver`
+3. Run curl command in terminal: `curl -X POST http://localhost:8000/api/v1/products/new -d price=1.00 -d name='My Product' -d description='Hello World'`: will return a response with product details i.e. just created
+4. Dev team shared curl scripts to create quick models and test if REST API is working correctly
+5. We can also test the same on browser: visiting http://localhost:8000/api/v1/products/new (Django's tool for easy CRUD testing)